Rebecca Zimmerman Hornstein

 Tess is a mother, photographer, educator and activist, living in the United States since 2010.
 They grew up between Israel and South Africa and studied Photography, Middle Eastern History and Arabic.
 Tess enjoys teaching in ways that center art, justice and action.
 Besides behind a lens, you will mostly find her getting into good trouble with their child Max, photographing social movements, climbing trees, playing with her friends and swimming.

-Shule Teacher, Kindergarten
+Shule Teacher, Pre-K/Kindergarten

 Jonah Sidman